 You'll get a pop up menu that asks you to enter a name for your segment.

 Once you have saved a segment, you will then have access to the segment options bar.
-This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or delete an old segment.
-You can also add the selected segment to your e-mail digest.
+This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or archive an old segment.
+You can also add the selected segment to your e-mail digest or create an alert.

 Your Segments and Team Segments

-Your segments will be saved to the left-hand toolbar in the FullStory window.
-Some convenient segments have already been created for you.
-Your custom segments will be added to the My Segments section.
-You can also view all custom searches created by your team under Team Segments.
-Use the "Find Segment" filter at the bottom of the segments list to quickly find you or your teammates saved searches.
+Your segments will be saved to the left-hand toolbar in the FullStory window and you can find them by clicking "Show all" at the bottom of the list.
+Star any important segments so you can easily find them again later.
+Some convenient segments have already been created and stared for you by default.
+You can also view all custom searches created by your team under "Show all."
+Use the "Find Segment" search at the top of the segments list to quickly find you or your teammates saved searches.